 Michelle Heron (b.1980) is an urban landscape painter from Norfolk, England.
 Working in acrylic she is known primarily for her paintings that immortalise the many threatened independent shops that make our high streets what they are.

+Her work has been compared with Edward Hopper and George Shaw for her sensitive use of colour and light and the way her paintings capture the mood and emotion of a place.
 Her paintings have been featured in the likes of The Guardian and The Londonist and thanks to an ever-increasing following she is able to boast private and corporate collectors across Europe, North America, Asia and Australia.

 Heron’s public art has also been popular and has seen her transform a 'Bookbench' into a permanent art installation found inside Paddington station and paint live at the Olympic Park in front of over 15,000 people.
 She has produced several permanent and temporary outdoor installations which have been commissioned by various charities and raised £40,000 in total.